2025 MCAT® TEST DATES AND

 The short answer to this question is: when you’re ready and have done enough MCAT preparation.
 There are a lot of MCAT test dates to choose from so be sure to choose the date and test center wisely.
 The MCAT is an important enough component of your med school application that your goal should be to perform to the best of your potential the first time you take it.
 Although it is possible to retake the exam, doing so is almost universally a stressful experience, and different med schools have different policies in terms of how they weigh multiple attempts.

 More generally, it’s a good idea to think about how the MCAT meshes with your application timeline.
 Although medical schools have rolling admissions, getting your application submitted early—by June or July—will maximize your chances.
-Given the one-month delay between the exam date and the score release date, this means that if you’re planning on applying in the 2023-2024 cycle, taking the exam in spring 2024 is preferable.
-However, if you are planning on applying in the 2024-2025 cycle, you can choose whichever time frame will best fit your prep schedule.
+Given the one-month delay between the exam date and the score release date, this means that if you’re planning on applying in the 2025 cycle, taking the exam in spring 2025 is preferable.

 Although it’s best not to reschedule, sometimes life happens and rescheduling your exam is the best option.
 Since the AAMC operates a tiered MCAT registration system and spaces can fill up at testing sites, we recommend trying not to make this decision at the very last minute.
 Instead, roughly 6 to 8 weeks before your targeted test date is a good time to check in with yourself about whether you’re on track.